 • The one thing you must always consider when planning your work to avoid working yourself into a corner.

-The course is hosted on a mobile-friendly platform so you can review each Lesson in the comfort of your studio.
+And, the course is hosted on a mobile-friendly platform so you can review each Lesson in the comfort of your studio.

 I’ve organized each Module into focused lessons featuring video demonstrations supported by a written workbook complete with explanations, key takeaways, action steps, and Pro tips.